rtCamp/login-with-google/docs/DEVELOPMENT.md

    */
    ```

-   Update the `readme.txt` file with the new version number.
+4. Update the `readme.txt` file with the new version number:

    ```md
    == Changelog ==